-Our mission in Lynchburg City Schools (LCS) is Each Child by Name and by Need, to Graduation.
-An essential component of our commitment to helping students reach future goals, offering a wide array of courses and programs that students can choose from to help them gain full access to their future post-secondary endeavors.
+Our mission in Lynchburg City Schools (LCS) is Every Child by Name and by Need, to Graduation.
+An essential component of our commitment to helping students reach future goals is by offering a wide array of courses and programs that students can choose from to help them gain full access to their future post-secondary endeavors.